nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/mongodb.md

 </component>
 ```

-Here's a list on how features resolve their connection:
+Here's a list of how features resolve their connection:

 | Feature    | Connection id                     |
 | ---------- | --------------------------------- |